OpenNebula/docs/source/deployment/sunstone_setup/sunstone.rst

 sunstone-views.yaml
 --------------------------------------------------------------------------------

 OpenNebula Sunstone can be adapted to different user roles.
 For example, it will only show the resources the users have access to.
 Its behavior can be customized and extended via :ref:`views <suns_views>`.

 The preferred method to select which views are available to each group is to update the group configuration from Sunstone; as described in :ref:`Sunstone Views section <suns_views_configuring_access>`.
 There is also the ``/etc/one/sunstone-views.yaml`` file that defines an alternative method to set the view for each user or group.

 Sunstone will calculate the views available to each user using:

-- From all the groups the user belongs to, the views defined inside each group are combined and presented to the user
+* From all the groups the user belongs to, the views defined inside each group are combined and presented to the user.

-- If no views are available from the user's group, the defaults would be fetched from ``/etc/one/sunstone-views.yaml``.
+* If no views are available from the user's group, the defaults would be fetched from ``/etc/one/sunstone-views.yaml``.
 Here, views can be defined for:

-  -  Each user (``users:`` section): list each user and the set of views available for her.
+  * Each user (``users:`` section): list each user and the set of views available for her.
-  -  Each group (``groups:`` section): list the set of views for the group.
+  * Each group (``groups:`` section): list the set of views for the group.
-  -  The default view: if a user is not listed in the ``users:`` section, nor its group in the ``groups:`` section, the default views will be used.
+  * The default view: if a user is not listed in the ``users:`` section, nor its group in the ``groups:`` section, the default views will be used.
-  -  The default views for group admins: if a group admin user is not listed in the ``users:`` section, nor its group in the ``groups:`` section, the default_groupadmin views will be used.
+  * The default views for group admins: if a group admin user is not listed in the ``users:`` section, nor its group in the ``groups:`` section, the default_groupadmin views will be used.

 By default, users in the ``oneadmin`` group have access to all views, and users in the ``users`` group can use the ``cloud`` view.

 The following ``/etc/one/sunstone-views.yaml`` example enables the user (user.yaml) and the cloud (cloud.yaml) views for helen and the cloud (cloud.yaml) view for group cloud-users.
 If more than one view is available for a given user the first one is the default.

 .. code-block:: yaml